minhtai048/Generating_Topics-Images/building-model/README.md

 The model was trained and saved in "model" folder for serving the app.

-The model accuracy is ~90% with 350 images as test set
+The model accuracy is ~90% with 350 images as test set.